bisosad1501/testing-project/README.md

 # Integration Testing Project

 ## Overview
 This project implements integration testing for an existing PHP project.
-The testing implementation is part of the coursework requirements for Software Testing class at PTIT.
+The testing implementation is part of the coursework requirements for SQA class at PTIT.

 ## Project Structure
 ```